Reopening states too early will bring deadlier outcomes, coronavirus projection models show - Local News 8

 One model frequently cited by the White House coronavirus task force has upped its predicted death toll again, this time projecting 74,000 Americans will lose their lives to the virus by August.

-The projection was adjusted due to longer peaks in some states and signs that people are becoming more active again, according to Dr. Chris Murray, director of the University of Washington’s Institute for Help Metrics and Evaluation.
+The projection was adjusted because of longer peaks in some states and signs that people are becoming more active again, according to Dr. Chris Murray, director of the University of Washington’s Institute for Health Metrics and Evaluation.

 Last week, the model projected 67,641 deaths from Covid-19.